acierto/email-inputs/README.md

  }]
 ```
 Based on this structure you can see which email is valid or not and remove one of emails by `id`. `id` is required here due
 to possible email duplications.
-It is intentionally not validated on this case as it might be necessary on some of business cases.
+It is intentionally not validated in this case as it might be necessary in some business cases.

-So then it's no way to make duplicated emails as invalid?
+So then there's no way to make duplicate emails as invalid?
 Not really!
 Actually you can.
 For that and not only for that the second
 parameter in the validator has access to already all added emails.
 Creating next validator will achieve it:

 ```javascript